motwanikapil/n-fundamentals-pro/README.md

 - provides a structured way to build scalable and testable applications
 - solves the limitations of traditional express apps.
 - business logic and calculations in service files and controllers calls the methods from these services files.

+#### Controllers

+- organize api endpoints clearly and modularity
+- help separate concerns: routing vs business logic
+- make code scalable and maintainable
+- improve code readability with clean structure.
+- to create controller - nest g controller controllerName

+#### Decorators

+- gives additional behaviour to method, class, paramaters
+- special functions that add metadata to classes or methods

+#### Services

+- a ts class with logic like calculations, data access etc.
+- used to write business logic in a clean and reusable way.
+- they are marked with @Injectable so nestjs can use them.
+- inject services into controllers using contructor injection
+- services are a part of dependency injection system.
+- to generate service - nest generate service product ( generate can be used as g and service can be used as s)

+#### Modules

+- a container where we keep related controllers, services and providers for our application
+- core part of nestjs architecture
+- every nestjs app has atleast one module.
+- organizes the app into features
+- to create module - nest generate module employee

+#### Features

+- nestjs architecture is modular, scalable and maintainable
+- this pattern helps in writing reusable and well-structured code

+#### Providers

+- any class that can be injected and reused ( like service, custom classes , etc )
+- registered in the module to be used via dependency injection

+#### Dependency Injection

+- nestjs automatically provides services where they are needed.
+- you don't create new instances manually
+- improves testability and reusability.
+- it makes testing easier
+- it promotes loose coupling ( classes don't tightly depend on each other )
+- it improves readability and maintainability

+#### API

+- Application Programming interface
+- it allows two application to talk to each other
+- acts as a bridge between frontend and backend

+#### REST

+- Representation State Transfer
+- simple, scalable and stateless communication

+#### DTO ( Data transfer object )

+- dto files helps for compile time type checking not runtime type checking
+- so from frontend whatever data is sent is not checked if we use dto or not.